The Church of Jesus Christ of Latter-day Saints: Finances

 Since 1941, the church has been classified by the IRS as a 501(c)(3) organization and is therefore tax-exempt.
 Donations are tax-deductible in the United States.
 The church has not released church-wide financial statements since 1959.
 In the absence of official statements, people interested in knowing the church's financial status and behavior, including both members of the church and people outside the church, have attempted to estimate or guess.

 In 1997, Time magazine called the LDS Church one of the world's wealthiest churches per capita.
-Its for-profit, non-profit, and educational subsidiary entities are audited by an independent accounting firm.
-In addition, the church employs an independent audit department that provides its certification at each annual general conference that church contributions are collected and spent in accordance with church policy.
+The church has stated that its for-profit, non-profit, and educational subsidiary entities are all audited by professionals independent from other church entities.